4 Tips on How to Tell Your Spouse You Want a Divorce

 Telling your spouse that you want a divorce is stressful.
+How to ask for a divorce is the most challenging thing.
 Putting off telling your spouse is easy.
 Summoning the courage to tell your spouse you want a divorce is difficult and how it is done sets the tone for the divorce proceedings.
 Once you have made the decision that you want a divorce, the following are four (4) important tips to utilize when telling your spouse you want a divorce.

 The more privacy the better.
 A common place to tell your spouse is at your home.
 It allows you and your spouse to openly communicate without the chance of being overheard.
 It also provides a space where both spouses can process their emotions relating to the end of the marriage.
 If you have children, find a time when the children are not home to break the news of the divorce to your spouse. (caution: if you have experienced domestic violence in the past or anticipate a violent reaction, then break the news to your spouse in a quite public location or via a third party).